-If you are enrolled in a Medicare Advantage Plan, Medicare services are covered rather than being paid for under Original Medicare.
-Medicare Advantage Plans typically offer prescription drug coverage.
+If you are enrolled in an Advantage Plan, services are covered rather than being paid for under Original Medicare.
+Advantage Plans typically offer prescription drug coverage.

 Medicare Part D (Prescription Drug Coverage)

-Part D includes prescription drug coverage to Original Medicare and some Medicare Cost, Medicare Private Fee-for-Service, and Medicare Medical Savings Account Plans.
-These plans are offered by insurance and other Medicare-approved private companies.
-The Medicare Advantage Plans may provide prescription drug coverage similar to what is offered through the Medicare Prescription Drug Plans.
+Part D includes prescription drug coverage to Original Medicare and some cost, Private Fee-for-Service, and Savings Account Plans.
+These plans are offered by insurance and other approved private companies.
+The Advantage Plans may provide prescription drug coverage similar to what is offered through the Prescription Drug Plans.